aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/adjusting-barcode-appearance/_index.md

 In general, ***Aspose.BarCode for Java*** defines barcode image size in terms of height and width automatically.
 The library enables developers to manage image size settings manually by determining the height and width of barcode labels through *setImageHeight(Unit value)* and *setImageWidth(Unit value)* methods of class [*BaseGenerationParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/BaseGenerationParameters).

-Barcode image size can be varied by using varios sizing modes that can be enabled using the [*AutoSizeMode*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/AutoSizeMode) enum of class [*BaseGenerationParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/BaseGenerationParameters). *AutoSizeMode* provides the following options: *None*, *Nearest*, and *Interpolation*.
+Barcode image size can be varied by using various sizing modes that can be enabled using the [*AutoSizeMode*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/AutoSizeMode) enum of class [*BaseGenerationParameters*](https://reference.aspose.com/barcode/java/com.aspose.barcode.generation/BaseGenerationParameters). *AutoSizeMode* provides the following options: *None*, *Nearest*, and *Interpolation*.
 In *Interpolation* and *Nearest* modes, barcode image size is managed based on the values of width and height, and other parameters are ignored.
 In turn, when the *None* mode is enabled, barcode image size is defined ignoring width and height; instead, other parameters, such as *XDimension*, are used. *AutoSizeMode* takes the *None* value by default.

 Further in the article, different barcode sizing modes are discussed.